harrysolovay/node-package-template/CONTRIBUTING.md

 Once it's filed:

 - The project team will [label the issue](#label-issues).
-- Someone will try to have a response soon.
+- Someone will **try** (we're only human) to respond soon.
 - If you or the maintainers don't respond to an issue for 30 days, the [issue will be closed](#clean-up-issues-and-prs).
 If you want to come back to it, reply (once, please), and we'll reopen the existing issue.
-Please avoid filing new issues as extensions of one you already made.
+Please avoid filing new issues as extensions of ones you've already filed.

 ## Report an Error or Bug